open-aac/weblinger.js/README.md

 instead paused.

 *teardown* - set to true to completely tear down all trackers.
+Otherwise it will just pause.

-*return value*  - returns a Promise
+*return value*  - returns a Promise when fully stoppeed/paused

 ### Gotchas
 Trackers leverage getUserMedia to track and analyze the